missionary5/Litecoin-I-did-not-know/README.md

-Litecoin questions - you have to it!
+Litecoin questions - do you know?

 1.There is more number of litecoins than number of bitcoin (around 4 times more - 84 000 000 to 21 000 000) - is it true?